When considering changing Medigap plans, there are a few things you should know before you leap for change.

 You can always change your plan.
-Recipients are never locked in for a particular amount of time.
+Recipients are never locked in for a certain amount of time.
 But if you do change it, you could face some restrictions that didn’t apply when you originally signed up.

-Policies have a six-month Open Enrollment Period.
+Policies have a six-month Medigap Open Enrollment Period.
 This period begins the month after a beneficiary turns 65 and signed up for Part B. During this time, you can enroll in any one of the 10 standardized plans without going through medical underwriting.

-An insurance company can’t turn you down or charge you more if you have a pre-existing health condition.
+This means an insurance company can’t turn you down or charge you more if you have a pre-existing health condition.

 Guaranteed Issue Right